-Thank you for reading this participant information sheet.
-Your help, whatever your final decision, is very much valued.
-We would like to invite you to take part in our Comparing COVID-19 Vaccine Schedule Combinations - Stage 2 study (Com-COV2).
+Thank you for reading this, your help, whatever your final decision, is very much valued.
+We would like to invite you to take part in our Comparing COVID-19 Vaccine Schedule Combinations study (Com-COV).
 Before you make any decision, it is important you take the time to understand why we are doing this research and what it would involve.
-Please read the following information carefully and consider discussing it with friends, relatives, or others as you wish.
+Please read the following information carefully and consider discussing it with friends, relatives or others as you wish.